Road Department Activity

 We began last week by picking up the office building we had purchased through federal surplus in Little Rock.
 I am very pleased about this.
 We got the building, which has a bathroom, light fixtures, wiring and insulation, for only $3,000.
 We plan to use it at the landfill, where it will replace the worn-out FEMA trailer that was not quite meeting the ADEQ’s standards.
 I had my standard Monday-morning meeting at the road department, and performed a marriage ceremony.
 I also met with (more…)

-Showers in the morning with some clearing in the afternoon.
-Thunder possible.
-High 66F.
-Winds ENE at 10 to 20 mph.
+Cloudy in the morning with scattered thunderstorms developing later in the day.
+High 77F.
+Winds light and variable.
 Chance of rain 60%.

 Cash Saver Food Outlet